-If you want to fit a lock to a piano, I suppose you need to decide whether this is to be a lightweight discouragement for people who would like to tinkle the keys, or a major security effort against vandals.
+If you want to fit some kind of lock to a pianoforte, I suppose you need to decide whether this is to be just a lightweight discouragement for people who would like to tinkle the keys, or a major security effort against vandals.
 In the former case, a strong cloth cover may be sufficient.
 In the latter case, you need to lock the top, keyboard and bottom door of an upright piano.
 Grands are a security nightmare, and it is frightening the tricks that sweet, little convent girls will pull on a grand, like pouring sand and paraffin into it, and adding a lighted match.
 If you have a grand standing in front of a stage, it is worth investigating the possibility of hiding it away under the stage, but moving pianos regularly can cause tuning problems, and risks of injury to the people involved.
-Piano locks are obtainable through the trade suppliers, but they are not really specialised units, or substantially different to small cupboard / wardrobe locks, and they aren't vandal-proof, they can be picked with a bent wire, or sometimes even a screwdriver.
 Some churches build a large lockable box fixed to the wall, to enclose an upright piano, but the more usual method is a hasp and staple, with a padlock.
-One of the problems in trying to make the piano secure is that many hasps tend to vibrate when the piano is played.
+One of the problems in trying to make the piano itself secure is that many hasps tend to vibrate when the piano is played.
 You may be able to solve this by fitting two staples and a long padlock.
 If a piano lock buzzes when you play certain notes, try oiling it.
 Locks are only as secure as the material into which they are fixed, and if it's a modern chipboard piano, screws don't hold well, security is virtually impossible, so a box is your best approach.

 WOODWORM IN PIANOS